Louisville bank shooting 911 audio reveals desperate calls, mother's warning

 CLICK HERE TO GET THE FOX NEWS APP

-Police were asking anyone with information on the attack to call their tip line at 502-574-LMPD.
+Police are asking anyone with information on the attack to call their tip line at 502-574-LMPD.

 This is a developing story.
 Check back for updates.